Training and development (Intensive Care Medicine)

 This page provides useful information on the training and development for this specialty and also has tips for people at all stages of their training including medical school.

-There are three main training pathways for intensive care medicine:
+There are four main training pathways for intensive care medicine:

 In addition, trainees need to complete the respective specialty examination for the pathway:

 - MCEM (parts A, B & C) for ACCS EM candidates

 - Primary FRCA for CAT's or ACCS (anaesthesia) candidates

 - MRCP UK for ACCS AM or CMT candidates

 A pass in one of these primary examinations confers eligibility to sit the FFICM Final examination (Fellowship of the Faculty of Intensive Care Medicine).